‘Days Of Our Lives’ Spoilers: Ben Gets New Information, Victor Orders A Hit On Another Salem Resident

 Meanwhile, Xander will have his hands full yet again on Wednesday when he finds out that Nicole Walker (Arianne Zucker) knows the truth about Sarah Horton’s (Linsey Godfrey) pregnancy.

-Xander will beg Nicole not to tell Eric Brady (Greg Vaughan) that his former girlfriend is carrying his child, and likely play on her fear of losing Eric to Sarah in order to ensure her silence.
+Xander will beg Nicole not to tell Eric Brady (Greg Vaughan) that his former girlfriend is carrying his child and will likely play on her fear of losing Eric to Sarah in order to ensure her silence.

 However, Nicole and Eric have split in the past due to her withholding information from him.
 If she does it again they may not be able to recover.